burger

 Step 3: Be radically transparent

-As a rule, I try to be honest in everything I do, whether it’s being upfront with potential customers about AiSDR’s performance, telling investors what’s our situation, and letting them know what is and isn’t a priority.
+As a rule, I try to be honest in everything I do, whether it’s being upfront with potential customers about AiSDR’s performance, telling investors about our situation, and letting them know what is and isn’t a priority in our product roadmap.

 After all, I think that if you’re not being honest and you’re hiding data, you’re only helping your ego.